^

 Differential diagnosis

-Renovascular arterial hypertension is differentiated from other types of secondary renal arterial hypertension (in the framework of parenchymal diseases of the kidneys, chronic renal failure) and essential hypertension.
-Differential diagnosis of fibromuscular dysplasia and atherosclerotic stenosis of the renal arteries, as a rule, is not difficult.
-However, it is necessary to take into account that it is possible to develop a secondary early atherosclerotic stenosis against the background of previous latent fibromuscular dysplasia.
-Diagnostics and differential diagnostics of rare causes of renovascular hypertension (vasculitis, destructive kidney lesions, volumetric formations that cause renal vessels compression) is also based, first of all, on the data of radiation research methods.
+Renovascular arterial hypertension is differentiated from other types of secondary renal arterial hypertension (within the framework of parenchymatous kidney diseases, chronic renal failure) and essential arterial hypertension.
+Differential diagnostics of fibromuscular dysplasia and atherosclerotic stenosis of the renal arteries, as a rule, is not difficult.
+However, it is necessary to take into account that secondary early atherosclerotic stenosis may develop against the background of previous latent fibromuscular dysplasia.
+Diagnostics and differential diagnostics of rare causes of renovascular arterial hypertension (vasculitis, destructive kidney lesions, space-occupying lesions causing compression of the renal vessels) are also based primarily on the data of radiation examination methods.

-In patients with newly diagnosed, presumably renal arterial hypertension, it is also necessary to exclude the antiphospholipid syndrome (AFS), which can cause an increase in blood pressure due to ischemic kidney damage at the level of the microcirculatory bed, and lead to the development of stenosis or thrombosis of the renal artery.
-In favor of antiphospholipid syndrome, there is evidence in the history of recurrent arterial or venous thrombosis, habitual miscarriage, detection of elevated antibody titers to cardiolipin and lupus anticoagulant.
+In patients with newly diagnosed, presumably, renal arterial hypertension, it is also necessary to exclude antiphospholipid syndrome (APS), which can cause an increase in blood pressure due to ischemic damage to the kidneys at the level of the microcirculatory bed, and lead to the development of stenosis or thrombosis of the renal artery.
+The presence of a history of recurrent arterial or venous thrombosis, habitual miscarriage, detection of an increased titer of antibodies to cardiolipin and lupus anticoagulant in the anamnesis indicate antiphospholipid syndrome.

-In the case of renovascular, as well as with essential hypertension, a diet that provides a restriction of consumption of table salt to a level <3 g / day, as well as correction of lipid, purine and carbohydrate metabolism disorders, smoking control and other non-pharmacological treatment of renal arterial hypertension , reducing the risk of cardiovascular disease.
+In renovascular hypertension, as well as in essential arterial hypertension, diet is of great importance, ensuring the limitation of consumption of table salt to a level of <3 g/day, as well as correction of lipid, purine and carbohydrate metabolism disorders, smoking cessation and other non-drug treatment of renovascular arterial hypertension, reducing the risk of cardiovascular diseases.

-Among antihypertensive drugs in the treatment of patients with renal arterial hypertension, ACE inhibitors and angiotensin receptor blockers acting on the main link of its pathogenesis occupy a special place.
-In fibromuscular dysplasia, especially in the early stages of arterial hypertension, they have a distinct therapeutic effect in more than 80% of cases.
+Among antihypertensive drugs in the treatment of patients with renovascular arterial hypertension, ACE inhibitors and angiotensin receptor blockers, acting on the main link of its pathogenesis, occupy a special place.
+In fibromuscular dysplasia, especially in the early stages of arterial hypertension, they have a clear therapeutic effect in more than 80% of cases.
 In the later stages, their effectiveness is lower.
-With moderate unilateral atherosclerotic stenosis of the renal artery, their use is also justified in connection with anti-atherogenic and cardioprotective properties.
+In moderate unilateral atherosclerotic stenosis of the renal artery, their use is also justified due to their antiatherogenic and cardioprotective properties.

-At the same time, with hemodynamically significant bilateral stenosis of the renal arteries, drugs blocking the renin-angiotensin system can cause a sharp destabilization of renal hemodynamics (weakening and slowing of blood flow, a drop in pressure in the glomerular capillaries) with the development of acute renal failure and therefore absolutely contraindicated.
-Particular caution is required in patients with atherosclerotic stenosis, which is characterized by a rapid increase in the degree of constriction and further adherence to the stenosis of the artery of the contralateral kidney.
+At the same time, in hemodynamically significant bilateral renal artery stenosis, drugs blocking the renin-angiotensin system can cause a sharp destabilization of renal hemodynamics (weakening and slowing of blood flow, a drop in pressure in the glomerular capillaries) with the development of acute renal failure and are therefore absolutely contraindicated.
+Particular caution is required in patients with atherosclerotic stenosis, which is characterized by a rapid increase in the degree of narrowing and further addition of stenosis of the artery of the contralateral kidney.

-An obligatory condition for the safety of therapy with ACE inhibitors and angiotensin receptor blockers is the control of the level of creatinine and potassium of blood before and during treatment (at least once every 6-12 months, during the selection of therapy - at least 1 time per month).
+A mandatory condition for the safety of therapy with ACE inhibitors and angiotensin receptor blockers is monitoring the level of creatinine and potassium in the blood before and during treatment (at least once every 6-12 months, during the selection of therapy - at least once a month).

-The slow calcium channel blockers dihydropyridine line also have a pronounced antihypertensive effect, do not aggravate metabolic disturbances and can inhibit the formation and growth of plaques.
-They have no limitations in the treatment of patients with renovascular hypertension and can be used as first-line drugs.
+Slow calcium channel blockers of the dihydropyridine series also have a pronounced antihypertensive effect, do not aggravate metabolic disorders and can slow down the process of plaque formation and growth.
+They have no limitations in the treatment of patients with renovascular arterial hypertension and can be used as first-line drugs.

-In most cases, monotherapy is ineffective and additional prescription of antihypertensive drugs of other classes is required: beta-adrenoblockers, diuretics, alpha-adrenoblockers, imidazoline receptor agonists.
-In severe renovascular hypertension, 4-5 preparations of different classes at maximum or sub-maximal therapeutic doses may be required.
+In most cases, monotherapy is ineffective and requires additional administration of antihypertensive drugs of other classes: beta-blockers, diuretics, alpha-blockers, imidazoline receptor agonists.
+In severe renovascular arterial hypertension, treatment with 4-5 drugs of different classes in maximum or submaximal therapeutic doses may be required.

-Atherosclerotic stenosis of the renal arteries, the appointment of antihyperlipidemic drugs - statins in the form of monotherapy or in combination with ezetimibe (see "Ischemic kidney disease") is indicated.
+In case of atherosclerotic stenosis of the renal arteries, the administration of antihyperlipidemic drugs is indicated - statins as monotherapy or in combination with ezetimibe (see "Ischemic kidney disease").

-Surgical treatment of renal vascular hypertension is indicated with insufficient effectiveness of conservative methods.
-Arguments in favor of surgical methods of treatment are a high risk of side effects, adverse drug interactions and large material costs associated with multicomponent antihypertensive therapy.
-The technical success of surgical intervention (restoring the patency of the vessel or the formation of adequate collateral blood flow) does not always mean the achievement of positive clinical results.
+Surgical treatment of renovascular arterial hypertension is indicated when conservative methods are insufficiently effective.
+Arguments in favor of surgical treatment methods include a high risk of side effects, adverse drug interactions, and high material costs associated with multicomponent antihypertensive therapy.
+Technical success of surgical intervention (restoration of vessel patency or formation of adequate collateral blood flow) does not always mean achievement of positive clinical results.

 The main methods of surgical treatment of renal artery stenosis are percutaneous balloon angioplasty and open surgery.

-Percutaneous balloon angioplasty is the "stretching" of the stenotic portion of the vessel with a catheter equipped with a special can.
-For access use large peripheral arteries, usually femoral.
-Undoubted advantage of this method in comparison with open surgery is a smaller amount of intervention and no need for anesthesia.
-At the same time, one can not ignore the possibility of developing dangerous complications (vessel rupture, massive bleeding, destruction of unstable plaque with the development of cholesterol embolism of distally located vessels), although their risk, according to large angiosurgical centers, is small.
+Percutaneous balloon angioplasty is the "straightening" of a stenotic section of a vessel using a catheter equipped with a special balloon.
+Large peripheral arteries, usually femoral, are used for access.
+The undoubted advantage of this method compared to open surgery is the smaller volume of intervention and the lack of need for anesthesia.
+At the same time, one cannot ignore the possibility of developing dangerous complications (vascular rupture, massive bleeding, destruction of an unstable plaque with the development of cholesterol embolism of distally located vessels), although their risk, according to large vascular surgery centers, is low.

-Localization of stenosis in the area of the mouth of the renal artery and complete occlusion of its lumen are contraindications for percutaneous angioplasty.
-The main problem with this method is a high risk of restenosis (30-40% during the first year after the intervention), especially in patients with atherosclerosis.
-The introduction of stenting allowed to reduce the risk of restenosis more than twice, practically reaching the parameters characteristic for open surgery.
+Localization of stenosis in the area of the renal artery orifice and complete occlusion of its lumen are contraindications for percutaneous angioplasty.
+The main problem with using this method is the high risk of restenosis (30-40% during the first year after the intervention), especially in patients with atherosclerosis.
+The introduction of stenting has made it possible to reduce the risk of restenosis by more than 2 times, practically reaching the indicators characteristic of open surgery.

-Open angioplasty - the removal of atherosclerotic plaque along with the affected area of the intima of the artery or the entire stenotic section of the artery, followed by its reconstruction using the patient's own vessels (large veins, etc.) or prostheses from biocompatible materials.
-Less commonly, shunting is used.
-The advantage of open surgery is the possibility of the most complete reconstruction of the vessel, the elimination of blood flow turbulence, the removal of atheromatous masses and the affected intima that support inflammation and promote the development of restenosis.
-The open operation allows for complex treatment with prosthetics of several large branches of the abdominal aorta (celiac trunk, mesenteric, iliac arteries) with prevalent atherosclerosis.
-At the same time, the lack of open surgery is a high risk of cardiovascular complications in elderly patients associated with anesthesia, blood loss, hypovolemia and other factors.
+Open angioplasty is the removal of an atherosclerotic plaque together with the affected area of the arterial intima or the entire stenotic area of the artery with subsequent reconstruction using the patient's own vessels (large veins, etc.) or prostheses made of biocompatible materials.
+Bypass surgery is used less often.
+The advantage of open surgery is the possibility of the most complete reconstruction of the vessel, elimination of blood flow turbulence, removal of atheromatous masses and affected intima, which support inflammation and contribute to the development of restenosis.
+Open surgery allows for complex treatment with prosthetics of several large branches of the abdominal aorta (celiac trunk, mesenteric, iliac arteries) in case of widespread atherosclerosis.
+At the same time, the disadvantage of open surgery is the high risk of cardiovascular complications in elderly patients associated with anesthesia, blood loss, hypovolemia and other factors.

-Surgical treatment of renovascular hypertension depends on the nature of stenosis, its features and the general condition of the patient.
+Surgical treatment of renovascular hypertension depends on the nature of the stenosis, its characteristics and the general condition of the patient.

-In young patients with fibromuscular dysplasia of the renal arteries, angioplasty can radically affect the cause of arterial hypertension and achieve complete normalization of blood pressure and abolition of antihypertensive drugs as unnecessary.
-Complete or partial (decrease in blood pressure and volume of the necessary antihypertensive therapy) the effect is noted in 80-95% of patients.
+In young patients with fibromuscular dysplasia of the renal arteries, angioplasty allows for a radical effect on the cause of arterial hypertension and achieves complete normalization of arterial pressure and the abolition of antihypertensive drugs as unnecessary.
+A complete or partial (reduction in arterial pressure and the volume of necessary antihypertensive therapy) effect is observed in 80-95% of patients.
 The method of choice is percutaneous balloon angioplasty with stenting.
 The effect of treatment is usually persistent.

-In elderly patients with atherosclerotic stenosis of the renal artery, the effectiveness of surgical treatment for arterial hypertension is much lower - 10-15%, and the risk of complications is higher than in young patients with fibromuscular dysplasia.
-The least favorable results are noted in patients with long-term arterial hypertension, diabetes mellitus, widespread atherosclerosis, including cerebral vessels.
+In elderly patients with atherosclerotic renal artery stenosis, the effectiveness of surgical treatment for arterial hypertension is significantly lower - 10-15%, and the risk of complications is higher than in young patients with fibromuscular dysplasia.
+The least favorable results are noted in patients with long-standing arterial hypertension, diabetes mellitus, widespread atherosclerosis, including cerebral vessels.

-With the development of ischemic kidney disease, surgical treatment is performed primarily not for the purpose of correcting arterial hypertension, for the preservation of kidney function.
-Stabilizing or improving function is possible to achieve in more than 3 / 4 patients.
-However, with small kidney size, prolonged, persistent decrease in filtration function, prolonged history of arterial hypertension, surgical treatment is ineffective and does not prevent the progression of chronic renal failure.
-High indices of resistance according to the USDG of the vessels of the contralateral kidney are an unfavorable prognostic sign both in terms of pressure decrease in response to surgical treatment and in terms of kidney function.
+In the development of ischemic kidney disease, surgical treatment is carried out primarily not for the purpose of correcting arterial hypertension, but to preserve renal function.
+Stabilization or improvement of function can be achieved in more than 3/4 of patients.
+However, with small kidneys, long-term, persistent decrease in filtration function, long-term history of arterial hypertension, surgical treatment is ineffective and does not prevent the progression of chronic renal failure.
+High resistance indices according to ultrasound Doppler imaging of the vessels of the contralateral kidney are an unfavorable prognostic sign both in relation to a decrease in pressure in response to surgical treatment and in terms of renal function.

-In most cases, percutaneous balloon angioplasty with stenting is recommended as a method of choice for atherosclerotic stenosis; with stenosis in the mouth area, complete occlusion or ineffectiveness of previous percutaneous intervention - open angioplasty.
+In most cases, percutaneous balloon angioplasty with stenting is recommended as the method of choice for atherosclerotic stenosis; in case of stenosis in the area of the ostium, complete occlusion or ineffectiveness of the previously performed percutaneous intervention - open angioplasty.

-Nephrectomy is currently extremely rare in the treatment of severe, resistant renal arterial hypertension-in the event that the kidney function is completely impaired, according to a radioisotope study, the renin activity of blood plasma obtained by catheterization of its vein is significantly higher than in the systemic blood flow.
+Nephrectomy is currently performed extremely rarely for the treatment of severe resistant renovascular hypertension - in cases where kidney function is completely impaired, according to radioisotope studies, and the renin activity of the blood plasma obtained during catheterization of its vein is significantly higher than in the systemic bloodstream.

 Forecast

-The prognosis in patients with renovascular hypertension is unfavorable in its natural course due to a very high risk of cardiovascular complications.
-Modern medical therapy and surgical treatment of renovascular hypertension can radically affect the course of the disease, but success depends on the early diagnosis and timeliness of medical interventions.
+The prognosis for patients with renovascular arterial hypertension is unfavorable in its natural course due to the very high risk of cardiovascular complications.
+Modern drug therapy and surgical treatment of renovascular arterial hypertension can radically affect the course of the disease, but success depends on early diagnosis and timely medical interventions.

 You are reporting a typo in the following text: